Verbals lessons: more than worksheets, engaging verbals practice.

 When teaching verbals, I build.
 I will practice some identification of participles alone, but not often.
 We practice identification and use together.
 As we identify, we create and write.
 Our writing is NOT fancy or extensive.
 We’ll write a few sentences about a story we read or about a class discussion.
 Often, these sentences are exit tickets.
 Then, I use the date from them to start the next class period.

 Finally, when reviewing gerunds, I reference “noun jobs.”
 When reviewing participles, I focus on comma use and their proximity to the modified word.
+I never stop using domain-specific vocabulary.

 I’ve taught verbals at numerous grade levels, sometimes with better success than other times.
 This approach helps me meet my goals better than other sequences I’ve tried.
-I would love for other ELA teachers to add to these methods.

 As always, I emphasize verbals in what we read and write.
 Students use verbals, and I am sure to show them that with their own examples.
 When we read, I ask students to find a verbal on a certain page.
 (I’ve found it helps if you give them a specific verbal!)
+You can easily make those extension activities from literature!

-By providing a variety of activities, students don’t become bored with a simple grammar worksheet, and we can have discussions and make anchor charts from our activities.
+By providing a variety of verbals activities, students don’t become bored with a simple verbals worksheet, and we can have discussions and make anchor charts from our activities.
 Plus, I can provide student choice.
 When students tell me they would rather work with a grammar sort than with task cards. . . great!
 I’m happy to oblige and help students discover how they best learn.
 Finally, I don’t take a grade on every grammar assignment.
 Often, we use an activity to jumpstart a discussion or writing task.